YashKK2198/YashKK2198/README.md

-# 👋 Hi, I'm Yash Kulkarni!
+# 🙋‍♂️ Hi, I'm Yash Kulkarni!

-🚀 A passionate **Software Engineer** and **DevOps Enthusiast**, currently completing my MSc in **Data & Computer Science** at Universität Heidelberg.
-I enjoy turning complex ideas into scalable, real-world solutions — especially when they intersect with AI, cloud native, or devops concepts.
+🚀A passionate **Software Engineer** and **DevOps Enthusiast**, currently completing my MSc in **Data & Computer Science** at Universität Heidelberg.
+I enjoy turning complex ideas into scalable, real-world solutions, especially when they intersect with AI, cloud native, or devops concepts.

 💼 Currently working at **SAP SE** as a **Working Student** in the S/4HANA Cloud Quality Management team, contributing to Generative AI initiatives, test automation, and DevOps-based quality processes.